ibm-cloud-docs/text-to-speech/voices.md

 A custom model is a dictionary of words and their translations.
 You create a custom model for a specific language, not for a specific voice.
 So a custom model can be used with any voice for its specified language.
 For example, a custom model that you create for the `en-US` language can be used with any US English voice.
 It cannot, however, be used with an `en-GB` or `en-AU` voice.

 Customization is available for all languages.
+All voices support the use of both standard International Phonetic Alphabet (IPA) and {{site.data.keyword.IBM_notm}} Symbolic Phonetic Representation (SPR) phonetic symbols for word customization.
 For more information, see [Understanding customization](/docs/text-to-speech?topic=text-to-speech-customIntro).

 ## Creating a custom voice
 {: #customize-voice}